Vancouver Island’s Juan de Fuca trail: A beginner hiker’s story

 It was the distance: 21 kilometres that day to our campground at Chin Beach.

-It was the time: roughly 11 hours spent hiking, as we arrived at Chin Beach around 8:00 PM, after nightfall.
+Time that I took: roughly 11 hours spent hiking, as we arrived at Chin Beach around 8:00 PM, after nightfall.

 It was the elevation loss and gain: though the maximum elevation reached on the Juan de Fuca is less than 200 metres, the elevation lost and gained is extremely significant, estimated to be around two kilometres throughout the trail!
 I can’t express how demoralizing it was to struggle, struggle, struggle up a hill, only to descend it and immediately climb another one.